Copser/myDjangoProto/README.md

-myDjangoProto is a small prototype project for future django project.
+myDjangoProto is a small prototype project for future django projects.
+The idea is to skip set up Django environment, just `git clone https://github.com/Copser/myDjangoProto.git`, install `requirements.txt`, and work on it.

 Packages: